 On the other hand, if you’d prefer a Capital One Spark Business Checking alternative from a more traditional bank, you might look into one of the three Chase business checking accounts.

-With three different accounts, each with its own features and fees, Chase’s business checking products can accommodate a wide variety of businesses—however, perhaps the most small-business friendly is the Chase Business Complete Checking account.
+With three different accounts, each with its own features and fees, Chase’s business checking products can accommodate a wide variety of businesses—however, perhaps the most small-business friendly is the Chase Business Complete Banking account.

-The Chase Business Complete Checking account has a $0 minimum opening deposit, 20 free paper or teller transactions per month, and, like the Spark Basic Checking account, allows you to deposit up to $5,000 in cash per month with no fee.
+The Chase Business Complete Banking account has a $0 minimum opening deposit, 20 free paper or teller transactions per month, and, like the Spark Basic Checking account, allows you to deposit up to $5,000 in cash per month with no fee.

 Additionally, this Chase account includes unlimited free electronic deposits (excluding wires), online and mobile account access, and a network of over 16,000 ATMs across the U.S.